 - Respect the instructions from the Parade Staff and Volunteers.
 These individuals will be clearly distinguishable from the crowd.
 They are only doing their job and enforcing safety measures for the benefit of everyone.

-Handicap viewing area!
+Accessible viewing area!